erikbrinkman/xstream/README.md

 A command line tool to split a stream by a delimiter and pipe each section to a child process.

+Each chunk can be piped to a new process, with limited parallelism, or for embarassingly parallel processing, processes can be reused.

 ## Installation

 ```